He uiui, he whakamātau te mahi. Ko Māui Tikitiki a Taranga te tauira! Nau mai haere mai, koutou ngā rangatahi o Tauranga Moana.

 The task is to enquire and to examine.
 And Māui is the exemplar!
 To the rangatahi of Tauranga Moana, welcome one and all.

-Participating schools on this pilot programme are: Aquinas College, Otumoetai College, Tauranga Boys' College, Tauranga Girls' College, Te Kaupapa Māori o te Kura Kokiri and Te Wharekura o Mauao.
+Participating schools in this pilot programme were Aquinas College, Otumoetai College, Tauranga Boys' College, Tauranga Girls' College and Te Kaupapa Māori o te Kura Kokiri.

-Coastal Marine Field Station scientist Dr Phil Ross is looking forward to sharing his knowledge and passion for our coastal environment.
-“This is a great opportunity to get our young people involved in science," he says.
-"Everyone has an interest in the health of our environment and in this wānanga we'll be teaching the skills needed to delve into the environmental history of Tauranga Harbour and to plan for its sustainable future.
-My University of Waikato colleagues and I are also looking forward to giving the students a tour of the field station and hopefully encouraging some to consider becoming scientists themselves.”
+Coastal Marine Field Station scientist Dr Phil Ross was pleased to share his knowledge and passion for our coastal environment.
+“This was a great opportunity to get our young people involved in science," he says.
+"Everyone has an interest in the health of our environment and in this wānanga we shared the skills needed to delve into the environmental history of Tauranga Harbour and to plan for its sustainable future.
+My University of Waikato colleagues and I were also able to give the students a tour of the field station and hopefully encourage some to consider becoming scientists themselves.”

 Feedback from participating schools after the event was overwhelmingly positive.
 Aquinas College students Whetu Marama and Libby said that they found the day fun and informative: " We got to learn about the harbour and how it relates to the history of Tauranga along with the Māori culture.
 We thoroughly enjoyed the fieldwork, where we took samples of the sand and shells in the harbour.
 We learnt how the sand and harbour changed over time by the colour and texture of the sand.
 Also we studied the various sea creatures in our harbour and how they grow and survive in the ocean.
 Overall it was a really fun, exciting experience and we would recommend it to anyone interested in marine biology."